davidenoma/moka/README.md

 ```
     <num_cores> are the number of cores to use e.g. 8

+### Note
-### Note that the initial run would take some time as the software installs the core dependencies requires from workflow/envs/moka.yaml.
+The initial run would take some time as the software installs the core dependencies requires from workflow/envs/moka.yaml.

 ### Rule: merge_results